emqx/cloud-docs/en_US/data_integration/mysql.md

 ## Before You Start

-This section describes the preparations you need to complete before you start to create the MySQL data integration in EMQX Cloud, including installing the MySQL server and creating data tables.
+This section describes the preparations you need to complete before you start to create the MySQL data integration in EMQX Platform, including installing the MySQL server and creating data tables.

 ### Prerequisites

 - Knowledge about [Data Integration](./introduction.md)
-- Knowledge about EMQX Cloud data integration [rules](./rules.md)
+- Knowledge about EMQX Platform data integration [rules](./rules.md)

 ### Install MySQL Server